hyperledger/besu/docs/Permissions/Onchain-Permissioning/Getting-Started-Onchain-Permissioning.md

 The following steps describe bootstrapping a local permissioned network using a Pantheon node and a development server to run the Permissioning Management Dapp.

+!!! note
+    In production, a webserver is required to [host the Permissioning Management Dapp](Production.md).

 To start a network with onchain permissioning:

 1. [Install pre-requisites](#pre-requisites)